DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 (Dual optional) CAM wiring with Endpoints and 5V Buck reg. powered over GRN-GRNW(Vin) with Vin(>7V)

 There are three basic variations below for connecting the Endpoints to the CS.
 The choice depends on the current system being extended.
-Options A & B apply to a 5Volt I2C bus on a 5V CS with or without existing I2C accessory connections, while Option C is the simplest connection to a 3.3Volt CS i2c bus.
+Options A & B(not recommended) apply to a 5Volt I2C bus on a 5V CS with or without existing I2C accessory connections, while Option C is the simplest connection to a 3.3Volt CS (e.g. CSB1) i2c bus.

 The 2x Endpoints require about  10mA  each.
 All options can be adapted for use with a mux if necessary.
 The choice between A and B depends on the power supplies available.
 If the CS Endpoint is to be tapped into a "remote" 5V i2c bus location, a CS 3.3V supply may not be available, only a 5V I2C supply.
 Option B (not recommended) removes one 10k pullup resistor pair from the bus to avoid inappropriate pull-up voltage(3.3V).